Sydney Campus Program Information

 Applications are made direct to Notre Dame, not through UAC.

-- Undergraduate and Graduate Courses (Bachelor degree programs)
+- Undergraduate and Graduate Programs (Bachelor degree programs)

 - Core Curriculum: The LOGOS Programme

-Classes for all other courses start in late February 2017
+Applications for all other programs are still open and classes start in late February.

 Applying to Notre Dame is easy.
 It’s a direct application which means you don’t have to go through online application systems such as UAC.